ludwig-austermann/typst-funarray/README.md

 This package provides some convinient functional functions for [typst](https://typst.app/) to use on arrays.

 ## Usage
-All relevant code sits inside `itertools.typ`.
-Some examples and also the methods part of this README, are given as `.typ + .pdf` files in the example folder.
+All relevant code sits inside `funarray.typ`.
+Some examples and also the functions part of this README, are given as `.typ + .pdf` files in the examples folder.

 ## Important note
 Almost all functions are one-liners, which could, instead of being loaded via a package import, also be just copied directly into your source files.

-## Methods
+## Functions
 Let us define
 `a = (1, "not prime", 2, "prime", 3, "prime", 4, "not prime", 5, "prime")`